Fatemeh110/Plasma-Wafers/README.md

 This code was used for the open-loop collection of data from the atmospheric pressure plasma jet (APPJ) when using TEOS oxide silicon wafers as the substrate/surface material.

-`ExperimentalData` contains all of the collected data and details of the settings for each sample are found in `OL_Settings.xlsx`.
+`ExperimentalData` contains all of the collected data and details of the settings for each sample are found in `OL_Settings.xlsx`

+`images` contains a few example images of the APPJ during operation collecting data from the silicon wafers

 `utils` provides some general utilities for running experiments.
 Additional details regarding the files are detailed as follows: